The mustard.co.uk guide to buying a van

 Whether you buy a used van, or a buy a new van, the first step is always the same – research.
 As basic and uninteresting as it sounds, reading up on different makes and models, will help you come to an informed decision about what vehicle is right for you, as well how reliable it’s likely to be.

-According to the Society of Motor Manufacture and Traders (SMMT), Ford sold more than 100,000 vans, in the UK, across their range last year, making them the van manufacturer of choice.
-Other popular makes and models included the Mercedes-Benz Sprinter, the VW Transporter, and the Vauxhall Vivaro.
+According to the Society of Motor Manufacture and Traders (SMMT), the Ford Transit Custom is the best-selling van to-date in the UK.
+Other popular makes and models include the Ford Transit, the Volkswagen Transporter and the Vauxhall Vivaro.

 When you buy a van for work, its carrying capacity is likely to be one of the most important features you’ll need to consider.
 Overloading your vehicle is taken pretty seriously by the Vehicle and Operator Safety Agency (VOSA) and you could be fined even if your van is just 5 -10 per cent heavier than it should be; and if it’s overweight by more than 30 per cent you could end up in court.